Country Houses and Palaces Along the Thames: London to Oxford

 Overnight: Oxford

 Perched directly across the street from The Randolph is the Ashmolean Museum, one of England’s finest.
-After gaining early entry, we are treated to a tour of highlights with Matthew Winterbottom, Curator of Decorative Arts and Sculpture.
-We then enjoy two study sessions with the Ashmolean’s renowned collections of silver and design drawings with Matthew and An Van Camp, The Christopher Brown Assistant Keeper of Northern European Art.
+After gaining early entry, we are treated to an in-depth tour of decorative art highlights.
 Following lunch in the museum’s rooftop restaurant, guests have the chance to decide between an afternoon at leisure or a tour of additional sites in Oxford.
 Art historian Sarah Medlam introduces the recent restoration project at Trinity College Chapel, a late-17th-century building containing magnificent carved woodwork by Grinling Gibbons.
 Magdalen College may be Oxford’s most beautiful, and those feeling particularly robust are welcome to appreciate the view from atop the Bell Tower built in 1509.
 The nearby Botanic Garden (Britain’s oldest) was founded in 1621, and the original walled garden remains a highlight.
 Our adventures along the Thames conclude with a celebratory farewell dinner.

 Included: B, L, D